Unstructured-IO/pipeline-template/README.md

 &nbsp;

-# Cookcutter Template for Pipeline Family Repositories
+# Cookiecutter Template for Pipeline Family Repositories

 This repository serves as a template for creating pipeline family repositories.
 It makes use of [`cookiecutter`](https://github.com/cookiecutter/cookiecutter) to make the process as quick and